padraigfl/Java-Dropmix-Toolkit/readme.md

 This is the work I intend to do rather than stretch goals and bolder things

-1. Output APK alongside CSV file outlining changes from the main one
+1. Output APK alongside CSV file outlining changes from the main one (with same name, possibly?)
 1. Verify working on Windows (partially checked, ADB not)
-1. Tools for straightforward installing of APK without mods (i.e. install APK to device, copy data files over)
+1. Tools for straightforward installing of APK and data without mods (i.e. install APK to device, copy data files over)
 1. Mod iOS app on M1 devices